HermesApp/Hermes/README.md

 configuration, and then build the target.
 This will create a release zip file in `build/Release`

-There will also be a snipped of XML in `build/Release/versions.xml` to be inserted into the [feed](http://alexcrichton.com/hermes/versions.xml) of releases.
+There will also be a snippet of XML in `build/Release/versions.xml` to be inserted into the [feed](http://alexcrichton.com/hermes/versions.xml) of releases.
 The [website project](https://github.com/alexcrichton/hermes/tree/gh-pages) has a [script](https://github.com/alexcrichton/hermes/blob/gh-pages/_config/release.rb)